United Nations Security Council Resolution 1718: 1718 strengthen measures against DPRK

-Under the current circumstances, it was necessary to “unswervingly stick” to the objective of denuclearization of the Korean peninsula, oppose nuclear proliferation, adhere to the general direction of resolving the issue through peaceful dialogue and negotiations, avoid any acts that might cause escalation of tension and maintain peace and stability on the Korean peninsula and in North-East Asia.
+Under the current circumstances, it was necessary to stick to the objective of denuclearization of the Korean peninsula, oppose nuclear proliferation, adhere to the general direction of resolving the issue through peaceful dialogue and negotiations, avoid any acts that might cause escalation of tension and maintain peace and stability on the Korean peninsula and in North-East Asia.
 That was in the common interest of all the parties concerned.
-All the parties should take vigorous and positive action towards that end.
-China was ready and willing to strengthen consultations and cooperation with other parties concerned, so as to ensure a cool-headed response, push forward the six-party talks and continue to play a constructive role in realizing denuclearization of the Korean peninsula and North-East Asia.
+All the parties should take action towards that end.
+China was ready to strengthen consultations and cooperation with other parties concerned, so as to ensure a measured response, support the six-party talks and continue to play a role in realizing denuclearization of the Korean peninsula and North-East Asia.

 EMYR JONES PARRY (United Kingdom) welcomed the strong signal sent to the Democratic People's Republic of Korea, saying the Council had acted decisively and quickly under Chapter VII to ask for an end to that country's provocative and irresponsible act.
 The resolution was important because it reiterated the international community's condemnation of such actions, and made clear to the DPRK and all States concerned that they had a legal obligation to carry out its provisions.

 He said the United Kingdom condemned the 9 October test as an irresponsible act, because it had raised tensions both regionally and internationally.
 Despite the repeated urging of its neighbours, the DPRK had contravened its commitments under the Nuclear Non-proliferation Treaty and had ignored resolution 1695 (2006).
 Indeed, the test had been a direct provocation to the international community and constituted a threat to peace and security.
 As such, the Council had duty to condemn the act, and had done so by sending a strong message to Pyongyang.

 The resolution contained robust terms, he said, but its purpose was to bring about a stop to the DPRK's weapons of mass destruction and missile programmes and to change the behaviour of the leaders in Pyongyang, not to hamper the lives of people who were already suffering.

 The United Kingdom would lift the measures imposed today if the DPRK returned to the six-party talks.
 It was that country's choice to flout or accept the obligations contained in it.

 VITALY I. CHURKIN (Russian Federation) said that, even before the Democratic People's Republic of Korea's statement of its intention to conduct a nuclear test and then following that irresponsible step, his country had emphasized that such actions could complicate the settlement of the nuclear problem on the Korean peninsula, pose a threat to international peace and security and undermine the non-proliferation regime.
 His country had always advocated a strong, but carefully vetted, response from the Council, aimed at preventing further escalation of tension.
 He could only regret that North Korean authorities had ignored the warnings contained in the Council's presidential statement of 6 October about the negative consequences that would flow from a nuclear test, primarily for the DPRK itself.